alphasights/walnut/README.md

 Chrome
 ------

 You will have to disable web security.
-You will have to pass a `-disable-web-security` flag when starting chrome.
+Pass `-disable-web-security` when starting chrome.
 Eg. in OS X:

     open /Applications/Google\ Chrome.app --args -disable-web-security